sharikjavid/kotto/README.md

 ## Introduction

-`kotto` is an agent framework that statically builds context-efficient prompts from plain JavaScript/TypeScript, exporting your code so it can be consumed at runtime by popular large language models (LLMs).
+`kotto` is an agent framework that statically builds context-efficient prompts from plain JavaScript/TypeScript, exporting your code, so it can be consumed at runtime by popular large language models (LLMs).

-This allows you to develop any app that uses LLMs without ever doing manual prompting and, instead, leverage the type system and JSDoc strings as context to inform model predictions.
+This allows you to develop apps that use LLMs without ever doing manual prompting and, instead, leverage the type system and JSDoc strings as context to inform model predictions.
 And go from zero to agent in under a minute (check out the [Hello, World!](#hello-im-a-javascript-runtime))!

 ### Why Kotto?
 - 🤖 No manual prompting
 - 🚀 Dead simple to use
 - ⚡️ Great for serverless environments like [Deno Deploy](https://deno.com/deploy)
 - 🚶‍ Step-by-step debugging, with introspection
-- 🦕 Built for Deno, with Rust 🦀
+- 🦕 Built for TypeScript, with Deno + Rust 🦀

 ### Progress